Equivariant Imaging: Learning Beyond the Range Space: Theoretical analysis

 This idea is illustrated in Figure~\ref{fig:invariance_toy} for inpainting a simple 1D signal model.
 A necessary condition to recover a unique model $\mathcal{X}$ is that the concatenation of operators $A_g$ spans the full space $\mathbb{R}^{n}$:

 \textbf{Theorem 1}: A necessary condition for recovering the signal model $\mathcal{X}$ from compressed observations is that the matrix

 is of rank $n$.

 \textit{Proof:} Assume the best case scenario where we have an oracle access to the measurements associated with the different transformations of the same signal\footnote{This is also the case for the simplest signal model where $\mathcal{X}$ is composed of a single atom.} $x$, that is $y_g = AT_g x$ for all $g$.
-Stacking all the measurements together into $\tilde{y}\in \mathbb{R}^{\ntransf m}$, we observe $\tilde{y}=Mx$ and hence $M$ needs to be of rank $n$ in order to recover $x$. \QEDB
+Stacking all the measurements together into $\tilde{y}\in \mathbb{R}^{\ntransf m}$, we observe $\tilde{y}=Mx$ and hence $M$ needs to be of rank $n$ in order to recover $x$. $\square$

 This necessary condition provides a lower bound on how big the group $\group$ has to be, \ieB at least satisfy $m\ntransf\geq n$.
 For example, if the model is invariant to single reflections ($\ntransf=2$), we need at least $m\geq n/2$.
-Moreover, this condition also tells us that the range space of $A$ cannot be invariant to $\group$.
+Moreover, this condition also tells us that the range space $\mathcal{R}_{A}$ cannot be invariant to $\group$.

-\textbf{Corollary 1}: A necessary condition for recovering the signal model $\mathcal{X}$ from compressed measurements is that the range of $A$ with $m<n$ is not invariant to the action of $\group$, i.e., there is $g\in\group$ such that
+\textbf{Corollary 1}: A necessary condition for recovering the signal model $\mathcal{X}$ from compressed observations is that the range $\mathcal{R}_{A}$ with $m<n$ is not invariant to the action of $\group$, i.e., there is $g\in\group$ such that

 \textit{Proof:} If $\mathcal{R}_{A} = \mathcal{R}_{AT_g}$ for all $g$ then $\mathcal{N}_{A} = \mathcal{N}_{AT_g}$ for all $g$.
-From \eqref{eq: M} we have that $M$ shares the same null space and is therefore rank $m<n$. \QEDB
+From \eqref{eq: M} we have that $M$ shares the same null space and is therefore rank $m<n$. $\square$

 Corollary 1 tells us that not any combination of $A$ and $\group$ is useful for learning beyond the range space.
-For example, shift invariance cannot be used to learn from Fourier based measurement operators (which is the case in deblurring, super-resolution and magnetic resonance imaging), as $A$ would be invariant to the shifts.
+For example, shift invariance cannot be used to learn from Fourier based measurement operators (which is the case in deblurring, super-resolution and magnetic resonance imaging), as $A^{\top}$ would be invariant to the shifts.
 It is worth noting that the necessary condition in Theorem 1 will in general not be sufficient.
 For example, for shift invariant models, a forward matrix composed of a single localized measurement $A=[1,0,\dots,0]^{\top}$ verifies the necessary condition but might not enough to learn a complex model $\mathcal{X}$.